karakun/karakun.github.io/_posts/2021-07-02-rico-on-hold.md

 title: 'Rico project put "on hold"'
 author: markus
 featuredImage: airport-waiting
 excerpt: 'Rico is an application framework that provides several functionalities and APIs to create enterprise applications.
 Recently, we put the projekt "on-hold".
-And what exactly does this mean?'
+But what exactly does this mean?'
 permalink: '/rico/2021/07/02/rico-on-hold.html'
 categories: [Java, Jakarta EE, Java EE, Spring, Rico]
 header: